November: A Month of Giving Back and Thankfulness

 - Donate to a bed for every child

 Need More Ideas?

 Project Giving Kids has more specific opportunities for families in the area.
 As a nonprofit, Project Giving Kids’ core mission is to help teach empathy and social responsibility to young people.
 They do that by providing technology that connects kids, teens, and families to high-quality, age-appropriate volunteer activities with their network of nonprofit partners across the country.
-Check the link below to find opportunities that are right for your family.

 What are some ways you and your family engage in acts of kindness?
 What did we miss on our list?